Hoopoe99PL/break-tracker-v2/README.md

 /slots - this command lets you set the new break slots limit.
 You need to provide a command /slot, then you will be prompted for a flag which needs to be an Integer.

 /kick - this command lets you delete anyone from the queue no matter the status.
-You need to provide a comman /kick, then you will be prompted for a flag which needs to be a username of the guy you want to delete from the queue.
+You need to provide a command /kick, then you will be prompted for a flag which needs to be a Username of the person you want to delete from the queue.

 # Stack